The Unified Smart Bar

 2. Look at the Smart Bar just below the input field

-3. Left section — tap to choose a model or category
+3. Model row — tap to choose a model or category

 6. Type your message and send — Meggy handles the rest

-7. The message bubble shows which model actually processed your request
+7. The message bubble shows which model actually processed your request, and the Thinking disclosure shows the reasoning trace when applicable

 Each chat remembers its Smart Bar settings independently, so you can fine-tune per conversation.